scrabbletank/farhome-rules/rulesdoc.md

 You conjure an orb of vitriolic acid, launching it at a target point in range you can see.
 On impact the orb explodes in a splash of acid, hitting all creatures in a 5 tile diamond.
 Creatures must make a Dexterity save against your spellcasting modifier, on fail they take 3 wound dice in damage.
 On crit, the acid breaks any creature wearing armor causing it to give one less defense die.
 Armor that gives no bonus is destroyed.

 Regardless of outcome acid covers the floor for the next minute.
-Any creature that starts their turn, or takes a move or sprint action onto the acid take 1 wound die in damage.
+Any creature that starts their turn, or takes a move or sprint action onto the acid take 1 wound in damage.

 The area of the blast increases by 2 and the initial damage adds 1 wound die for every level above 4th.